-Concomitant Antiretroviral Therapy: Somatropin has been shown to potentiate HIV replication in vitro, and there was no increase in virus production when antiretroviral agents were added to the culture medium.
-No significant somatropin-associated increase in viral burden was observed.
-All patients received antiretroviral therapy for the duration of treatment during Serostim® clinical trials.
+Concomitant Antiretroviral Therapy: Somatropin has been shown to potentiate HIV replication in vitro, however there was no increase in virus production when antiretroviral agents were added to the culture medium.
+All patients received antiretroviral therapy for the duration of treatment during Serostim[®] clinical trials and no significant increase in viral burden was observed.